 Civil Rights • Criminal Records and Employment • Enforcement of Workplace Standards • Unemployment Insurance

-Judy Conti, NELP’s federal advocacy coordinator, joined NELP in 2007, after spending seven years as the co-founder and executive director of the D.C.
+Judy Conti, NELP’s government affairs director, joined NELP in 2007, after spending seven years as the co-founder and executive director of the D.C.
 Employment Justice Center, a legal service provider devoted to workplace justice in the D.C. metro.

 Judy has years of experience lobbying on issues including raising the minimum wage, fair chance hiring, unemployment insurance, wage theft, immigration reform, and other issues involving turning low-wage work into good jobs with a pathway to the middle-class.
 In her time with NELP, Judy has made significant achievements in developing the organization’s presence in the capital, where she is committed to bringing the expertise and experience of NELP’s staff and allies to the halls of Congress and relevant Cabinet and Executive agencies.
 In early 2017, Judy played an instrumental role in guiding the coalition of workers’ rights and other advocates who ensured that fast-food CEO Andy Puzder would not become the next secretary of labor.